swcarpentry/shell-novice/05-script.md

 $ wc -l *.pdb | sort -n
 ~~~

-because `wc -l` lists the number of lines in the files
+`wc -l` lists the number of lines in the files
 (recall that `wc` stands for 'word count', adding the `-l` flag means 'count lines' instead)
 and `sort -n` sorts things numerically.
 We could put this in a file,